Birds not Rats!

-The mission of the Kaua‘i Forest Bird Recovery Project is to promote knowledge, appreciation, and conservation of Kaua‘i's native forest birds.
-Our efforts focus on the three federally endangered species, with the goal of facilitating recovery of their populations in the wild.
+The Kaua‘i Forest Bird Recovery Project aims to promote knowledge, appreciation, and conservation of Kaua‘i's native forest birds.
+Our efforts focus primarily on three federally endangered species: the Puaiohi, ‘Akikiki, and ‘Akeke‘e, with the goal of facilitating recovery of their populations in the wild.

 News and Updates via our Facebook Page!

 The Kaua'i Forest Bird Recovery Project is raising money to buy "humane" traps to kill three species of rats that prey on Kauai's rare, colorful and endangered birds and their eggs in the Alakai Wilderness Preserve within Kauai's Na Pali Kona Forest Reserve.